-Rabia Balkhi, who lived in the 900’s, is one of the first and most influential Persian poets.
-She was killed by her brother for falling in love with a slave.
-She was killed for daring to write.
-She was killed for dreaming of a different world.
-Rabia is symbolic for the women of Afghanistan because she broke misogynistic traditions by daring to fall in love.
-She made the inhumane class system of her time shake by loving a slave.
-She stood up to injustice by writing her story.
-It is because she raised her voice then that we can today.
-She exemplifies our fight not only for gender equality and education but for social justice as a whole.
-We titled our book Daughters of Rabia to honor this brave woman.
-Click here to read the book in Persian.
+Centuries ago, Rabia Balkhi was killed by her brother, a king, for falling in love with a slave, daring to write poetry, and dreaming of a different world.
+She is symbolic for the women of Afghanistan because she broke many misogynistic traditions by raising her voice and she shook the inhumane class system of her time by loving a slave.
+It is because she raised her voice then, that we can today.
+She exemplifies our fight for gender equality, social justice, and education.
+We titled our book Daughters of Rabia to honor this brave woman who was also the first known Persian poetess.

 Inspired by Rabia Balkhi, we aim to promote gender equality, social justice, and human rights using our voices.
-In Afghanistan, where daily terrorist attacks, poverty, and war have led to the sustenance of a culture of violence and inequality, we use our pens to fight terrorism and patriarchy as well as unjust capitalism that may lead to environmental decay, economic inequality or dehumanizing portrayals of women in the media.
+In Afghanistan, where daily terrorist attacks, poverty, and war have led to the sustenance of a culture of violence and inequality, we use our pens to fight terrorism and patriarchy.
 We are also aware of the fact that global media often misrepresents Afghanistan, in particular Afghan women.
 Afghanistan’s women are often talked about, but rarely listened to.
 We hope to challenge the one-dimensional portrayal of Afghanistan and Afghans at a global level by elevating authentic Afghan voices.

 Do you want to learn more about our work?
 Read through our informational presentation.